Queencell after the queen has left

 We aim to over-produce queens and often have some queens available and occasionally overwinter a few as spares.
 This queen has a red dot denoting a 2013 or 2018 queen.

 Clipping Queens.
 Some people don't like the idea of clipping a queens wing to stop her flying.
-It can be a useful part of honeybee swarm management and causes no issues with the queen.
+It can be a useful part of honeybee swarm management and causes no issues with the queen and can stop queens and swarms from being lost.
 The clipping of this queen is clearly visible.

 We rear local queens!